1917 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1917-S Obverse Half Dollar Value

-Among Walking Liberty half dollars, few coins evoke the reverence reserved for the 1917-S Obverse.
-With only 952,000 pieces struck at the San Francisco Mint, this variety joins eight others in the Walking Liberty series with sub-million mintages.
+Among all Walking Liberty half dollars, few command the reverence reserved for the 1917-S Obverse.
+With only 952,000 pieces struck at the San Francisco Mint, this variety joins a small group of Walking Liberty dates with sub-million mintages — and it is the highest-valued of the four branch-mint 1917 issues.

 1917-S Obverse Half Dollar Price/Grade Chart